HMS Tonnant

-Tonnant became the flagship of Vice-Admiral Sir Alexander Cochrane when he assumed command of the North American Station in March of 1814 during the War of 1812 with the United States.
+During the War of 1812 with the United States, Vice-Admiral Sir Alexander Cochrane assumed command of the North American Station at the end of 1813, and in June 1814 Tonnant became his flagship.
 On 7 September 1814 Francis Scott Key and John Stuart Skinner dined aboard the ship while seeking the release of a captured civilian prisoner, several days before the Battle of Baltimore.
 Key went on to write what later became the words to the American national anthem, "The Star-Spangled Banner" after watching the British attack on Baltimore's Fort McHenry.
 Tonnant was broken up in 1821.